 In the instant case we are persuaded that the two orders this court made were deliberate, well intended and were meant to serve independent purposes.
-The two above orders were first made by the Court of Appeal and later slightly modified by the Supreme Court on appeal.
-The first order applied to those who were convicted under mandatory death sentences whose convictions had been affirmed by the Supreme Court while the 2nd order was in respect of those convicted under mandatory death sentences whose appeals were still pending before the appellate court.
+The two above orders were first made by the Court of Appeal and later slightly modified by under mandatory death sentences whose convictions had been affirmed by the Supreme Court while the 2nd order was in respect of those convicted under mandatory death sentences whose appeals were still pending before the appellate court.
 In the 1st category, the Supreme Court commuted their sentences from death to life imprisonment without remission.
-In the 2nd order, the convicts were to be remitted to the High Court for mitigation of sentences.
+In the 2nd order, the convicts were to be